There’s no table button?

 There are two excellent plugins that can help.

 The first plugin lets you create a table with a special editor.
 That means you won’t even need to look at any code.
-The second plugin is a lighter solution that helps speeds up the process of HTML table creation.
+The second plugin is better for tables that need visual appeal and variety.

 There is a third method that doesn’t involve any plugins as well, and I’ll cover that last in the tutorial.
 For now, let’s get started with plugin number one.